 Is nanotechnology safe?

 Before nanotechnology could be used in sunscreens, considerable research was conducted.
-Research suggests that when the sunscreen ingredients titanium dioxide and zinc oxide are turned in to nanoparticles (tiny particles made by fine grinding) the sunscreen is safe.
-It appears that when people apply sunscreen that contains these nanoparticles to healthy, uninjured skin, the nanoparticles cannot get inside the body.
-Our outermost layer of skin seems to prevent these nanoparticles from entering in to the deeper layers of the skin.
+Sunscreens containing nanoparticle-size ingredients cannot get into the body when applied to healthy or sunburned skin.
+Our outermost layer of skin prevents nanoparticles from entering in to the deeper layers of the skin.

 To protect your skin, dermatologists recommend using a sunscreen that offers: